Enzyme-Substrate Complex Formation Modulates Diffusion-Driven Patterning In Metabolic Pathways: Introduction

-While explicitly including the enzyme--substrate complex enriches the model biologically, the homogeneous dynamics of Model~2 becomes \emph{degenerate} at the critical relation $k_{a_1}n_1-(k_{d_1}+k_{cat})=0$, where the system admits a one-dimensional manifold of equilibria and the Jacobian has a zero eigenvalue.
-This non-hyperbolicity obstructs the direct application of standard weakly nonlinear (WNL) theory in its simplest form, which typically assumes an isolated equilibrium at the bifurcation point.
+While explicitly including the enzyme--substrate complex enriches the model biologically, it also increases its dimensionality and analytical complexity.
+In particular, the three--species formulation introduces an additional timescale associated with the rapid formation and dissociation of the enzyme--substrate complex.

-To enable direct comparison with the primary two-variable pathway and to restore analytical tractability, we introduce a reduced two-variable \emph{non-degenerated} model (Section~\ref{Sec:non-deg-model}) by eliminating $C_{E_1S_0}$ through a quasi-equilibrium closure that neglects its diffusive contribution at leading order and expresses the complex concentration in terms of the substrate.
-The resulting model preserves the mechanistic influence of complex formation through modified effective reaction coefficients, while retaining the same cross-diffusion structure that encodes spatial recruitment in LLPS-like environments.
+To enable direct comparison with the primary two-variable pathway and to facilitate analytical progress, we derive a reduced two-variable model (Section~\ref{Sec:non-deg-model}) by eliminating the intermediate complex through a quasi-steady-state approximation (QSSA).
+This reduction is motivated by the assumption that the enzyme-substrate complex relaxes rapidly to equilibrium relative to the slower evolution of the substrate concentrations.

+Under this approximation, the complex concentration is expressed algebraically in terms of the substrate, leading to a closed system for the substrate and intermediate species.
+The resulting reduced model preserves the mechanistic effects of enzyme binding and catalytic conversion through renormalized reaction coefficients, while retaining the same cross--diffusion structure that captures spatial coupling effects.

+This formulation provides a simplified yet mechanistically consistent description of the pathway dynamics, enabling direct comparison with the primary model and supporting the subsequent analysis of diffusion--driven instabilities.

-Throughout this work we impose homogeneous Neumann (zero–flux) boundary conditions, for all models and all parameters are primary considered non-negative.
-These conditions ensure mass conservation and reflect the fact that metabolites and enzyme–substrate complexes do not cross the boundary of the system.
+Throughout this work we impose for all models and all parameters are primary considered non-negative and the homogeneous Neumann (zero–flux) boundary conditions.
+These conditions ensure that mass cannot be lost through the boundary and reflect the fact that metabolites and enzyme–substrate complexes do not cross the boundary of the system.